sdiehl/wiwinwlh/tutorial.md

 language with advanced type system features such as higher-rank, higher-kinded parametric polymorphism, monadic effects, generalized algebraic data types, ad-hoc polymorphism through type classes, associated type families, and more.
-Haskell explores the design space of modeling effect systems and advanced type-level programming more than any other general purpose language.
+Haskell is an advanced programming language that pushes the frontiers of programming language design more so than any other general purpose language while still remaining practical for everyday use.

-Haskell is a singular language in that is still a organic community effort that is driven from the userbase instead of by corporate influences.
-While there are some Haskell companies and consultancies, most are fairly small and none have an outsized influence on the language the way langauges; in contrast to ecosystems like Java and Go where Oracle and Google dominate all development.
+Haskell is a singular language in that is remains an organic community effort that is driven from the userbase instead of by corporate influences.
+While there are some Haskell companies and consultancies, most are fairly small and none have an outsized influence on the development of the language.
+This is stark contrast to ecosystems like Java and Go where Oracle and Google dominate all development.
 Haskell is also driven by a synthesis between multiple disciplines of academic computer science and industrial users who both contribute to the language ecosystem.

 Originally Haskell was designed as an ML dialect language that grew out of an older language Miranda.
-The GHC commitee was formed in the 90s to pursue building a research vehicle for lazy programming languages.
+The GHC committee was formed in the 90s to pursue building a research vehicle for lazy programming languages.
 This was a particularly in-vogue research topic that attracted some very talented people who eventually laid the foundation for modern Haskell.